kubernetes/enhancements/keps/sig-windows/2258-node-service-log-viewer/README.md

 restrict node logs access to only cluster administrators as long as the cluster is setup in that manner.
 Access to the `node/logs` sub-resource needs to be explicitly granted as a user with access to `nodes` will not automatically have access to `node/logs`.
+In the alpha phase the functionality will be behind `kubectl alpha node-logs` sub-command.
+The functionality will be moved to `kubectl node-logs` in the beta phase.
+However the examples will reference the final destination i.e. `kubectl node-logs`.

-The `logs` sub-command for node objects will follow a heuristics approach when asked to query for logs from a Windows or Linux service.
+The `logs --query` sub-command for node objects will follow a heuristics approach when asked to query for logs from a Windows or Linux service.
 If asked to get the logs from a service `foobar`, it will first assume `foobar` logs to the Linux journal / Windows eventing mechanisms (Application, System, and ETW).
 If unable to get logs from these, it will attempt to get logs from `/var/log/foobar.log`, `/var/log/foobar/foobar.log`, `/var/log/foobar*INFO` or `/var/log/foobar/foobar*INFO` in that order.
+Alternatively an explicit file location can be passed to the `--query` option.
 Here are some examples and explanation of the options that will be added.
 ```
 Examples:
   # Show kubelet logs from all masters
-  kubectl logs nodes --role master -s kubelet
+  kubectl node-logs --role master -q kubelet

   # Show docker logs from Windows nodes
-  kubectl logs nodes -l kubernetes.io/os=windows -s docker
+  kubectl node-logs -l kubernetes.io/os=windows -q docker

+  # Show foo.log from Windows nodes
+  kubectl node-logs -l kubernetes.io/os=windows -q /foo/foo.log

 Options:
-      --case-sensitive=true: Filters are case sensitive by default.
-Pass --case-sensitive=false to do a case insensitive filter.
   -g, --grep='': Filter log entries by the provided regex pattern.
 Only applies to node journal logs.
   -o, --output='': Display journal logs in an alternate format (short, cat, json, short-unix).
 Only applies to node journal logs.
       --raw=false: Perform no transformation of the returned data.
       --role='': Set a label selector by node role.
   -l, --selector='': Selector (label query) to filter on.
-      --since='': Return logs after a specific ISO timestamp or relative date.
-Only applies to node journal or Get-WinEvent logs.
+      --since-time='': Return logs after a specific ISO timestamp.
-      --tail=0: Return up to this many lines (not more than 100k) from the end of the log.
-Only applies to node journal or Get-WinEvent logs.
+      --tail=-1: Return up to this many lines (not more than 100k) from the end of the log.
       --sort=timestamp: Interleave logs by sorting the output.
 Defaults on when viewing node journal logs.
-  -s, --service=[]: Return log entries from the specified service(s).
+  -q, --query=[]: Return log entries that matches any of the specified service(s).
-      --until='': Return logs before a specific ISO timestamp or relative date.
+      --until-time='': Return logs before a specific ISO timestamp.
 ```

 The `--sort=timestamp` feature will introduce log unification across node